thomasleveil/b3-plugin-votemapbf3/README.rst

 Requirements
 ------------

-- This plugin only works for BF3 servers
+- This plugin only works for BF3 and BF4 servers
 - B3 v1.8.2dev2 or later

 Installation